Stephen Lewis Foundation

 About Stephen Lewis Foundation:

-Stephen Lewis Foundation is a 3-star charity with fair demonstrated impact.
+Stephen Lewis Foundation is a 3-star charity with Fair demonstrated impact.
 It has a B+ Results Reporting grade, which is above average.
 For every dollar donated to the charity, 71 cents are available to go to the cause, which is within Ci's reasonable range.

 Founded in 2003, Stephen Lewis Foundation (SLF) works with local organizations to treat and prevent HIV/AIDS in 15 countries across sub-Saharan Africa.
 SLF partners with organizations led by community members.
-The charity states that Africa is home to 67% people living with HIV worldwide.
+The charity states that Africa is home to 67% of people living with HIV worldwide.
 In 2022, 4.5 million people living with HIV in sub-Saharan Africa were not receiving HIV treatment.
 An additional 1.8 million people were receiving treatment but were not virally suppressed.
 AIDS is the fourth leading cause of death in sub-Saharan Africa.

 Stephen Lewis Foundation has five main programs: Grandmothers, Orphans/Vulnerable Children, Support for People Living with HIV and AIDS, Ending Violence Against Women and Girls, and LGBTIQ Partners in Pride.
 SLF spent $6.5m on its programs in F2023.
 The charity’s most recent annual report is from F2022.